khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

   <figure-img alt="Screenshot of Figma user interface sidebar cropped to the appearance section" label="Frame apply variable mode button" src="/img/design-tokens-figma-frame-appearance-mode-select.png"></figure-img>
 </div>

-Figma allows a mode to be set at at any level, but we recommend the page level or parent frame level.
+Figma allows a mode to be set at any level, but we recommend the page level or parent frame level.
 Elements with their mode set to **Auto** inherit the mode from their parent, allowing the styles to cascade.
 In GitLab the mode applies to the entire user interface.

 When designing outside the design system, use color styles from **📙&nbsp;Component&nbsp;library** (for example `purple-400`).
 These colors remain static across modes, so document any special behaviors during [handoff](https://docs.gitlab.com/ee/development/contributing/design.html#handoff).